PyTorch 2 GPU Performance Benchmarks (Update)

 Benchmark results

-The following bar diagrams show for each GPU the training performance of the respective model for several PyTorch versions.
+The following bar diagrams show for each GPU the training performance of the respective model for several PyTorch versions with and without compiling the model.

 ResNet-50 Training with fp32